msuzz/suzmacs/README.md

       with an option to add the executables folder to your PATH.
     - On Cygwin, you will need to compile ccls yourself (see [here](https://github.com/MaskRay/ccls/wiki/Build)).

-	The path to the 'ccls' binary can be specified with:
+	The path to the 'ccls' binary can be specified by adding this line to your custom.el:

   > `(setq ccls-executable "/path/to/ccls")`

-	in your custom.el file.

   - DAP mode requires the [vscode-cpptools](https://github.com/microsoft/vscode-cpptools)
     VS Code extension to be extracted to ~/.emacs.d/.extension/vscode/cpptools.